Omarciano19/Grain_Clasification/README.md

 *Work in progress.
 To run any of the neural networks download the grainspace dataset, the preprocess notebook and the neural network notebook; and organize the files in the next way:*
 ![image](https://github.com/user-attachments/assets/bcf94680-4384-4034-82e2-97decf1e57aa)

-*Then run the preprocess notebook, finally run the neural network notebook.*
+*Then run the preprocess notebook, finally run the neural network notebook.
+Be aware that "grain 1" and "grain 2-2" requires to use the "preprocess" notebook, all the other neutal network notebooks requires "preprocess_G600"*

 ## Tecnologies used: